mattermost/docs/source/deployment/ldap-group-sync.rst

 It may take a few seconds to load all team and channel memberships for a user depending on the number of teams and channels the group is defaulted to.
 In our testing, it took 6 seconds for an organization with 200,000 users and 30,000 linked groups.

 .. note::
    Users are not removed from the team or channel on subsequent synchronizations of the AD/LDAP groups.
 Users will need to be manually removed from the team or channel per the existing functionality.
-This is being considered for a future improvement.
 They will not be re-added if they were manually removed or removed themselves.
+To manage a team or private channel membership with synchronized groups, please see `this documentation <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html>`_.

 .. image:: ../images/Team_Channel_Membership_Sync.png

-To manage a team or private channel with synchronized groups, please see `this documentation <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html>`_.

 Removing Configured Teams and Channels From a Group
 -------------------------------------------------